andrearcaina/vivid/server/README.md

 | GET         | `classes-offered/showmembersinclasses/`  | Shows all members in a specific class.     | {"class_title": "class"} | JWT needed |

 ## Notes
-- Middleware descriptions: a valid JWT token is needed for any user.
+- Middleware descriptions:
+    - Certain endpoints need a middleware to access/create/delete the resources from the endpoint.
+    - Endpoints with a "JWT needed" is our custom authentication middleware, where certain endpoints need a valid JSON Web Token to request resources from that endpoint.
+    - This is to prevent random people from accessing, creating, and deleting our resources from our database.
 - Ensure to replace placeholder values like `member@gmail.com`, `testing`, etc., with actual information when making requests.